Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 The second set of generators, which we shall refer to as the \emph{blobbed} set of generators, is significantly less known: there are two \emph{blob} generators $b,b^{-1}$, and $n-1$ \emph{arc} generators $e_i$, $1\leq i \leq n-1$ (so if $n= 1$ there are no arc generators), with defining relations

 which stands for all $i$ such that these expressions make sense; note that in this case we have no generator~$e_n$.
-We also note that the element $Y \equiv -\q b - \q^{-1}b^{-1} $ introduced in the above relations is central, it will be called the \emph{hoop} operator\footnote{The name will be justified via its diagrammatical presentation that we discuss below.}.
-We want to stress that in our formulation the blob generator $b$ is invertible.
-The epithet \emph{blob} here denotes the relation with the so-called \emph{blob algebra}\cite{MartinSaleur}, which is a finite-dimensional algebra where the blob element is not invertible but an idempotent.
-This latter algebra is obtained by taking the quotient of $\atl{n}(\q)$ by the two-sided ideal $\atl{n}(\q)\cdot (Y - y1)$ for some $y \in \mathbb{C}$, or in simple words the blob algebra is obtained via fixing the eigenvalue of $Y$.
-See for instance~\cite{Halverson}.
+We also note that the element $Y \equiv -\q b - \q^{-1}b^{-1} $ introduced in the above relations is central, it will be called the \emph{hoop} operator\footnote{The name will be justified via its diagrammatic presentation that we discuss below.}.
+The epithet \emph{blob} for the generators $b^{\pm1}$ is due to the relation with the so-called \emph{blob algebra}\cite{MartinSaleur}, which is a finite-dimensional algebra.
+This latter algebra is obtained by taking the quotient of $\atl{n}(\q)$ by the two-sided ideal $\atl{n}(\q)\cdot (Y - y\mathbb{I})$ for some $y \in \mathbb{C}$ such that $y^{2} \neq 4$, or in simple words the blob algebra is obtained via fixing the eigenvalue of $Y$.
+We must however point out that our invertible blob operator is \emph{not} the pre-image of the blob operator appearing in the blob algebra, which is an idempotent, see also a similar discussion of relations between the affine Hecke and type $B$ Hecke algebras in~\cite{Halverson}.
+In more details, for the quotient with $Y = (\delta + \delta^{-1}) \mathbb{I}$ for $\delta \neq \pm 1$ the idempotent blob is $ \tilde{b} = \frac{ \q b + \delta }{\delta - \delta^{-1}} $, and the blob weight is